pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

     from transformers.models.t5.modeling_t5 import T5Block
     from typing import Type

-1.3 Distributed training setup.
+1.4 Distributed training setup.
 As we mentioned FSDP is a type of data parallelism which requires a distributed training environment, so here we use two helper functions to initialize the processes for distributed training and clean up.
+In this tutrial, we are going to use torch elastic, using `torchrun <https://pytorch.org/docs/stable/elastic/run.html>`__ , it will set the worker RANK and WORLD_SIZE automatically for us.

 .. code-block:: python